Consultation is a legal requirement and an essential part of managing health and safety risks.

 Consultation can be as simple as talking to workers regularly and considering their views when making health and safety decisions.

 Another option is to put in place more formal consultation arrangements, where you and your workers agree to consultation procedures.
 This can save time and confusion about how and when consultation must occur.
 If agreed consultation procedures are established, then consultation must be conducted in accordance with those procedures.

-Refer to pages 9-16 of the Code for more information about consultation with workers.
+Refer to pages 9-16 of the Work health and safety consultation, co-operation and co-ordination - Code of Practice for more information about consultation with workers.

 Where more than one person has a duty for the same WHS matter, each person retains responsibility for their duty in relation to the matter and must discharge the duty to the extent to which the person can influence and control the matter.

 Each person must also consult, co-operate and co-ordinate activities with all other persons who have a WHS duty in relation to the same matter, so far as is reasonably practicable.

 Consultation with other duty holders enables everyone associated with the work to have a shared understanding of what the risks are, which workers are affected, how risks will be controlled, and how duty holders will work together to plan and manage health and safety.

 Co-operation means that, if you are approached by other duty holders wanting to consult with you on a WHS matter, you should respond to any reasonable requests and assist them in meeting their duties.

 Co-ordination means that duty holders work together so that each person can meet their duty of care.
 This includes making sure that the measures you each put in place work effectively together to control the risks.

 For example, you may not need to provide toilet facilities for your workers if they are already available, but you need to check that those facilities are in good working order, clean and accessible for your workers.
 Consultation, co-operation and co-ordination between you and the person providing those facilities will help to ensure that you can meet your duty.